Manny-coffee-dev/Rusty-Firmware/SECURITY.md

 ## Encryption key

-Please use this public key for encrypting vulnerability reports when sending to manny.coffee-dev@pm.me where possible:
+Please use this public key for encrypting vulnerability reports when sending to manny.coffee-dev@pm.me where possible (guidance on how to do this can be found [here](https://www.ucl.ac.uk/information-security/technical-advice/encryption/guidance-email-encryption):

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----